- Describe the barriers to decision making.

 A variety of difficulties can also arise from the circumstances in the midst of which a decision maker must work.
 One of the most common issues is stress, which can arise from a great number of sources.
-If the decision maker is experiencing abnormal levels of stress either in his personal life or work environment, that can often lead him to poor decisions that are out of character.
-He may be less objective or less disciplined in following the decision-making process he usually trusts.
+If the decision maker is experiencing abnormal levels of stress either in their personal life or work environment, that can often lead them to poor decisions that are out of character.
+They may be less objective or less disciplined in following the decision-making process they usually trust.
 Recognizing high stress levels can provide the opportunity to intentionally protect against those tendencies.

 Also, when time is a restricting factor, that often contributes to poor decisions.
 Unsurprisingly, evidence suggests that when decision makers feel rushed for time, their judgment often suffers.
 This is true even when there actually is sufficient time for the decision-making process: just the feeling of a lack of time causes problems.
 It is important to commit to taking sufficient time for decisions if at all possible (and it usually is).

 Even when circumstances are conducive to good decisions and a sufficient supply of accurate information is available, there are still a number of ways in which decision makers might be at fault in their manner of judgment.
 For instance, their perception can be distorted.
 Understanding how this happens is relevant for managers because they make many decisions daily.
 They must also deal with many people making assessments and judgments.

 Faulty ways of thinking during the analysis stage are often referred to as cognitive biases.
 A few common ones follow: